Three-body resonances in the $\varphi^4$ theory: Description of the Model

-The terms proportional to the bare coupling $g$ make the heavy particle (with field $\varphi_1$) unstable since it can decay into three light particles.
-The Lagrangian has a global symmetry $\varphi_0\to e^{i\alpha}\varphi_0$ and $\varphi_1\to e^{i3\alpha}\varphi_1$, which prevents mixing of operators transforming in different ways under this symmetry, for instance the operator $\varphi_0$ cannot mix with the operator $\varphi_0^3$.
+The terms proportional to the bare coupling $g$ make the heavy particle (with field $\varphi_1$) unstable since it can decay into three light particles, each of them associated with field $\varphi_0$.
+The Lagrangian has a global symmetry $\varphi_0\to e^{i\alpha}\varphi_0$ and $\varphi_1\to e^{i3\alpha}\varphi_1$, which prevents the mixing of operators transforming in different ways under this symmetry, for instance, the operator $\varphi_0$ cannot mix with the operator $\varphi_0^3$.
 Thus, the mixing of one light particle with three light particles is forbidden.
 This will be useful for the extraction of the spectrum.

-To study the problem numerically, we define the theory on a finite hypercubic lattice with periodic boundary conditions, lattice spacing $a$ and volume $V=T \cdot L^3$, where $T$ denotes the Euclidean time extent and $L$ the spatial extent of the lattice.
+To study the problem numerically, we define the theory on a finite hypercubic lattice with periodic boundary conditions, lattice spacing $a$, and volume $V=T \cdot L^3$, where $T$ denotes the Euclidean time extent and $L$ the spatial extent of the lattice.
 We define the derivatives in the Lagrangian on a lattice as finite differences

 In the following, we set the lattice spacing $a=1$ for convenience.
 Redefining

 the discretized lattice action reads